WeCanCodeIT/columbus-2017-fall/week8/README.md

 ### Topics

 - Students will be able to identify the differences between Java and Javascript
-- Students will be able to write Javascrip in a text editor
+- Students will be able to write Javascript in a text editor

 ### Class Preparation